-If money was no object then the Shimano Stradic CI4+ would be our number one choice as best trout reel.
+If money was no object then the Shimano Stradic CI4+ would be our number one choice.

 It is built using Shimano's Carbon Infused(CI) technology.
 Which allows the reel casing to be one and a half times stronger and almost twenty percent lighter than the regular graphite that Shimano normally use.